Gamify-IT/docs/install-manuals/all-services/README.md

 ## Run

 All services are available as docker containers.
 The preferred way to host is to use a `docker compose` file.
-Make sure you match the

 We provide a template in our [run-config](https://github.com/Gamify-IT/run-config) repository.
 There is also a [manual](https://github.com/Gamify-IT/run-config/hosting-template#setup) how to setup the hosting environment.